-The role of our Board of Governors is to exercise its functions in relation to the school with a view to ensuring that provision is made for registered pupils with special educational needs.
-Our SEN Board of Governor is Mr Mark Montgomery who will monitor Knockloughrim Primary School's provision for children with special educational needs.
+The role of the Board of Governors of a mainstream school is to exercise its functions in relation to the school with a view to ensuring that provision is made for registered pupils with special educational needs.
+The Board of Governors has appointed an SEN Governor,

+Mr M Montgomery to monitor the school's provision for children with special educational needs.